“How can I connect marketing activities directly to revenue?”, asked a marketing leader on one of the online groups I am a part of.

 - Scale-up challenges including a focus on retention and sustainable scalability

-Here are 3 inter-dependent KPIs that help the SaaS marketing team step up to the challenge.
+Using the spreadsheet will help monitor the progress of 3 interdependent KPIs that help the SaaS marketing team step up to the challenge.

 1. X times Sales Pipeline Coverage in New MRR (Monthly Recurring Revenue)